 A messy format of an application letter is a major turn-off for employers.
 Keep it organized to look neat and leave proper space between paragraphs.
 Make sure it is free from any typo or grammatical errors.

-Wondering how to write how to write a formal email for a job application?
+Wondering how to write a formal email for a job application?
 Here is an email job application sample that you can follow to draft a winning job letter:

 Dear Mr. <Employer’s Name>,